ccraddock/cluster_roi/installation.md

 [Anaconda](https://store.continuum.io/cshop/anaconda/), or
 [ActivePython](http://www.activestate.com/activepython).

 Python comes preinstalled on many Linux distributions.
-If it is not involved, it can usually be installed from a software distribution using either:
+If it is not available, it can usually be installed using either:

     sudo apt-get install python